aqlaboratory/openfold/docs/source/Training_OpenFold.md

 This guide requires the following:
 - [Installation of OpenFold and dependencies](Installation.md) (Including jackhmmer and hhblits depedencies)
 - A preprocessed dataset:
-	- For this guide, we will use the original OpenFold dataset which is available on RODA.
-This dataset can be downloaded with the following command:
+	- For this guide, we will use the original OpenFold dataset which is available on RODA (TODO: add link to processed dataset).
-		`./scripts/download_roda_dbs.sh <dst_path>`[Download the dataset used to train the OpenFold model]
 	- If you wish to construct your own dataset, [these instructions](OpenFold_Training_Setup.md) provide guidance for preprocessing alignments into an OpenFold format.
 - GPUs configured with CUDA.
 Training OpenFold with CPUs only is not supported.

-Expected directory structure:
+Expected data directory structure:
 ```
 - OpenProteinSet
   └── alignments